NullandKale/ILGPUView/ILGPUView/Templates/Table_Of_Contents.md

 ## Primers (How a GPU works)

 This series introduces how a GPU works.
-If you have programmed before
+If you have programmed with CUDA or OpenCL before you can probably skip this.

 01 [A GPU is not a CPU](Primer_01.md)
-> This tutorial is a primer that goes over the performance quirks and the
+> This page will provide a quick rundown the basics of how kernels (think GPU programs) run.

 02 [Memory and bandwidth and threads.
 Oh my!](Primer_02.md)
 > This will hopefully give you a better understanding of how memory works in hardware and the performance